 - acarbose: This type of medication prolongs the absorption of carbohydrates after a meal.
 For these pills to work, they must be taken with or after a meal.

 - thiazolidinediones: This family of medications includes pioglitazone and rosiglitazone and they work to improve insulin sensitivity.

-- meglitinides: This family of medications includes repaglinide and nateglinide.
+- meglitinides: This family of medications includes repaglinide.
 They lower postprandial (after meals) glucose levels by stimulating the pancreas to release insulin.

 - dipeptidyl peptidase-4 inhibitors: This class of medications includes sitagliptin and saxagliptin.
 They help improve insulin release from the pancreas and decrease liver release of glucose.